-The Compliance Committee tasks include the following:
+The Compliance Committee's tasks include the following:

 - a.
-Ensure that compliance system of the Bank is defined, established, and updated to facilitate an effective management of compliance with bank policies and regulatory requirements; - b.
-Ensure that updated compliance program was approved by the Board, oversee, and promotes its effective implementation; - c.
-Ensure that compliance issues encountered by the Bank were immediately resolved and acted upon; - d.
-Ensure that duties and responsibilities of the Board of Directors stated under

-- SubSec. x143.1 of the MORB: Powers/responsibilities and duties of Director were done; - e.
-Provide oversight on AML policy development and execution such that AML Policies and Procedures established by the Sr. management, led by the compliance office, are adequate to ensure compliance and are kept updated/remain relevant to best react on the changing AML regulatory scenarios and conditions; - f.
-Review and take action, as necessary, on AML related reports coming from the Bank's Compliance Office; and - g.
-Oversee and ensure the effective performance of the AML/TF functions of the Bank's Compliance Office.
+Ensure that the compliance system of the bank is defined, established and updated to facilitate an effective management of compliance with bank policies and regulatory requirements. - b.
+Ensure that updated compliance program was approved by the Board, oversee and promote its effective implementation. - c.
+Ensure that compliance issues encountered by the Bank were immediately resolved and acted upon. - d.
+Ensure that duties and responsibilities of Board of Directors stated under Section 132 of the MORB: Powers/responsibilities and duties of Director were done. - e.
+It shall provide oversight on AML policy development and execution such that AML Policies and Procedures established by the Sr. management, led by the compliance office are adequate to ensure compliance and are kept updated/remain relevant to best react on the changing AML regulatory scenarios and conditions. - f.
+Review and take action, as necessary, on AML related reports coming from the bank's compliance office. - g.
+Shall oversee and ensure the effective performance of the AML/TF functions of the Bank's Compliance Office. - h.
+Approve institutional risk assessment, AML/CTPF related policies, manuals and guidelines, including the design and implementation of the MTPP of the Bank. - i.
+Promote a sound AML/CTPF compliance culture across the Bank, and oversee the efforts of all concerned personnel in the prevention of money laundering, counter terrorism and proliferation financing activities. - j.
+Review the completeness of the processes in reporting compliance to identified ML/ TF/PF breaches, including review of findings of the Bangko Sentral ng Pilipinas (BSP), and the Anti-Money Laundering Council (AMLC), as applicable. - k.
+Deliberate and/or act on significant regulatory AML/CTPF matters, such as new initiatives, BSP/AMLC supervisory mandates, directives, inquiry and/or investigation, and ML/TF/PF observations raised by Compliance and Internal Audit functions.
+I. Deliberate and approve the filing of suspicious transaction reports to the AMLC.

+Attendance Position

+Committee Member January - December 2022

+Ms. Marivic M. Austria 12/12 100% Chairperson

+Ms. May S. Dawat 12/12 100% Member

+Mr. Jeffrey M. Rondina 12/12 100% Member

+Mr. Fidel P. Dumalaog 12/12 100% Member

+Mr. Paul Zedrick H. Dorado 10/12 83% Member

+Ms. Maria Herra S. Dela Sala 12/12 100% Member

+Ms. Maria Analyn H. Maglalang 10/12 83% Member